AdvML-Group/SMP-Attack/README.md

 - `./attack_SMP.py`: TensorFlow implementation of our SMP-attack method (main entry script).

 - `./cpp/SLICSP.cpp`: C++ core implementation of Semantics-aware Multi-granularity PatchOut, used to accelerate attack computations.
-Compile into a shared library (e.g., SLICSP.so) with the command below `g++ SLICSP.cpp -fPIC -shared -o SLICSP.so` and call it from attack_SMP.py.
+Compile into a shared library (e.g., `SLICSP.so`) with the command `g++ SLICSP.cpp -fPIC -shared -o SLICSP.so` and call it from `attack_SMP.py`.

 - `./runSMP.sh`: Execution script containing concrete parameter settings and execution modes (e.g., single-stage or multi-stage attack).
 Edit this script to reproduce experiments or tune parameters.